After a career season that saw him go 14-5 with a Major League-best 2.32 ERA, Hyun-Jin Ryu is now a free agent.

 Ryu: Playing with Choo would be 'special'

 Texas is expected to be aggressive on the free-agent market this offseason as it prepares to move into its new stadium in 2020.
-The rotation and hot corner are their biggest areas of need, and adding Ryu would presumably leave plenty of payroll space for the club to sign one of the top third basemen on the market.
+The rotation and hot corner are their biggest areas of need, and adding Ryu presumably would leave plenty of payroll space for the club to sign one of the top third basemen on the market.
+As a bonus, Ryu -- one of the top repeat free agents, as MLB.com's Anthony Castrovince wrote -- is not tied to Draft-pick compensation like he was a year ago, when he received (and ultimately accepted) the qualifying offer.

 Is Ryu destined to end up just down the coast?